 I knew it would look fantastic, though, especially after completing our reclaimed wood accent wall.

 I dreamed of a white fireplace, but my husband dreamed of being done renovating our living room.

-Now that we’ve finally agreed on painting the fireplace, I knew I wanted to figure out a way to do it on a budget – and I managed to pull it off for less than $150!
+I knew I wanted to paint the brick fireplace on a budget – and I managed to pull it off for less than $150!